digitalden3/denizyilmaz.cloud/README.md

         Aliases:
           - denizyilmaz.cloud
 ```
 This resource sets the SSL/TLS certificate to be used for HTTPS connections using the AWS Certificate Manager (ACM) certificate and specifies that only the SNI protocol should be used for SSL/TLS connections.
-It also associates the denizyilmaz.cloud domain name with the CloudFront distribution.
+It also associates the digitalden.cloud domain name with the CloudFront distribution.

 ### Github Actions
 ------------------